In very cold weather, it’s best to reduce your electricity use during peak periods to avoid putting more pressure on the grid.

 Small changes make a big difference

-Here are a few simple things you can do to make a difference during the winter peak hours, from 6 to 9 a.m. and from 4 to 8 p.m.
+To be energy wise during cold weather, here are a few simple things you can do during winter peak hours from 6 to 9 a.m. and from 4 to 8 p.m.:

 Did you know?